blumareks/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/5-existing-image.md

 ## Optional: Use your own Image

 If you want you can make changes to the Java code and/or image and push these changes to your own Docker Hub account.
-In order to do this, you need a Docker Hub account and invoke these commands:
+In order to do this, you need a Docker Hub account and invoke these commands *(Note: if you see the following error: `Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+Is the docker daemon running?` please mind that these commands needs to be run in the terminal outside Docker image from the option 2)* :

 ```
 $ cd ${ROOT_FOLDER}/2-deploying-to-openshift